-2.17.70 REGISTRATION_CAPTCHA
+2.16.73 REGISTRATION_CAPTCHA

-A boolean (either True or False) indicating whether registration of new accounts is protected by captcha.
+A value of either True or False indicating whether registration of new accounts is protected by CAPTCHA.
 This setting is optional, and a default of True will be assumed if it is not supplied.

-If enabled the captcha is added to all pages where users enter e-mail address:
+If turned on, a CAPTCHA is added to all pages where a users enters their e-mail address:

 - New account registration.

 - Password recovery.

 - Adding e-mail to an account.

-- Contact form for users who are not logged in.
+- Contact form for users that are not signed in.

-2.17.71 REGISTRATION_EMAIL_MATCH
+2.16.74 REGISTRATION_EMAIL_MATCH

-Allows you to filter e-mail addresses which can register.
+Allows you to filter which e-mail addresses can register.

-Defaults to . which allows any address to register.
+Defaults to ., which allows any e-mail address to be registered.